 Brookdale Lawndale Park Volunteer: For students who are compassionate and enjoy working with senior residents, this meaningful and rewarding volunteer opportunity includes one-to-one activities, groups activities, socials, community outings and much more.
-Contact Carlie Pudney at firstname.lastname@example.org
+To volunteer contact: Carlie Pudney 336-286-3432 OR email@example.com

-Camp Cardiac at Wake Forest University School of Medicine: Run by medical students, this is a one-week summer day camp for students 15 years and older who are interested in exploring careers in medicine.
+Camp Neuro and Camp Cardiac at Wake Forest University School of Medicine: Run by medical students, this is a one-week summer day camp for students 15 years and older who are interested in exploring careers in medicine.
 Scholarships available.
+Click here to apply.

 Greensboro Children’s Museum Volunteer: Are you ready to play?
-Greensboro Children’s Museum seeks high school volunteers who are enthusiastic about community involvement, have a passion for working with children and their families in a non-traditional environment, enjoy engaging and hands-on experiences, and are responsible, punctual, flexible individuals who follow through with their commitments; must attend a mandatory volunteer orientation prior to starting volunteer shifts
+Greensboro Children’s Museum seeks high school volunteers who are enthusiastic about community involvement, have a passion for working with children and their families in a non-traditional environment, enjoy engaging and hands-on experiences, and are responsible, punctual, flexible individuals who follow through with their commitments; must attend a mandatory volunteer orientation prior to starting volunteer shifts.
+Click here to volunteer.

 Greensboro Parks and Recreation Counselor in Training Program: For high school students who are 15 and older as of June 1st and are high energy and enjoy work with children.
 This service learning program allows students to serve as junior counselors at one of 10 Community Recreation Centers or 2 specialty summer camps.

-High Point Medical Center P.A.T.H (Promoting the Advancement of Teens in Healthcare): Interested in a healthcare profession?
-Learn what it takes and get real world experience through High Point Medical Center's teen volunteer program.
-Must be 14 years of age by June 1, 2019, commit to volunteering for the full 6 weeks of the summer program (either one full day or two 1/2 days each week), and attend an orientation.
-For more information, to obtain the application, and the application checklist, go to https://www.highpointregional.com/volunteer/teen_volunteers.aspx.
+High Point Medical Center P.A.T.H.
+(Promoting the Advancement of Teens in Healthcare): Interested in a healthcare profession?
+Learn what it takes and get real world experience.
+Must be 14 years of age by June 1.
+Must commit to volunteering for the full 6 weeks.
+Must attend an orientation.
+Click here for more information about volunteering.

 National Youth Leadership Forum: Medicine: Held in nine cities across the country, this extraordinary program is reserved for motivated 9th-12th grade students with demonstrated leadership skills and an interest in medicine; students take part in an intensive examination of state-of-the-art diagnostic tools and future medical specialties; limited number of partial scholarships available based upon financial need, scholastic merit, leadership achievement, and other factors.
 School nomination required.

-NC American Legion Student Trooper Program: A week-long program conducted at the NC Highway Patrol training Center in Raleigh, cadets learn the use of police skills, drug detection, firearms safety, and precision driving, to name a few; includes rigorous physical training
+NC American Legion Student Trooper Program: A week-long program conducted at the NC Highway Patrol training Center in Raleigh, cadets learn the use of police skills, drug detection, firearms safety, and precision driving, to name a few; includes rigorous physical training.
+Click here to apply.

-Rotary Youth Leadership Camp: Teaches world-class leadership skills for rising high school juniors and seniors in a residential college setting (Guilford College)
+Rotary Youth Leadership Camp: Does your student have what it takes to become a dynamic leader and change not only themselves, but the world?
+Teaches world-class leadership skills for rising high school juniors and seniors in a residential college setting (Guilford College).

 Tarheel Girls State: Allows outstanding young women who are rising seniors to learn today how to lead tomorrow by creating their own government from the ground up; the non-partisan program attempts to teach and inculcate a love of country and to foster an understanding of the responsibilities of living in a free society; must rank in the top third of the junior class to be considered for selection.